Redocly/redocly-cli/docs/guides/response-contains-property.md

 ### Report the problem

-We must specify a message when we report the problem.
+You must specify a message when reporting the problem.
-In addition, we can adjust the location so the context of the code frame reported is most appropriate.
+In addition, you can adjust the location to ensure that the context of the code frame reported is the most appropriate.

 ```js
 report({